documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

-* **Server Name**: This blank is mandatory and the user must inform the Registry server name they wish to configure on the Mangue.io Platform.
+* **Server Name**: This blank is mandatory and the user must inform the Registry server name they wish to configure on the Mangue.io platform.
 * **Username**: This blank is mandatory and the user must inform the user login provisioned in the operating system of the existing registry server;
 * **Email**: This blank is mandatory and the user must inform the user email that is used to make the authentication on the registry server;
 * **Password**: This blank is mandatory and the user must inform the user login password, provisioned in the operating system of the server, that is used to make the authentication of this user on the registry server;